tinapyp/FlyBagSharing/readme.md

     ```

 ## Contributing
 This project is open to contributions from developers of all skill levels!
-Whether you're fixing a bug, implementing a new feature, or improving documentation, your efforts can help make FlyBagSharing even better. for details about contributing, follow the [contriburing](contributing.md) doc
+Whether you're fixing a bug, implementing a new feature, or improving documentation, your efforts can help make FlyBagSharing even better. for details about contributing, follow the [contriburing](contributing.md) doc.